ec-jrc/GWB/docs/usage/GWB_DIST.rst

 Distance (GWB_DIST)
 ===================

-This module will conduct the **Euclidean Distance** analysis.
+This module conducts the **Euclidean Distance** analysis.
 Each pixel will show the shortest distance to the foreground boundary.
 Pixels inside a foreground object have a positive distance value while background pixels have a negative distance value.
 The result are spatially explicit maps and tabular summary statistics.